 Both accounts can be used to cover qualified healthcare expenses, however, consumers using the health savings account can have their balances build over time, accumulating resources for future medical needs.
 Funds contributed to HSAs are owned by the individual, similar to an Individual Retirement Account (IRA).
 After all, if you contributed funds to the account, shouldn’t you be allowed to keep them?

 As a note, not all states extend the same tax-advantaged status for these accounts and you should be aware of this before pursuing the HDHP and HSA insurance combination.
-California and New Jersey are two notable examples of states which do not provide the tax-advantaged treatment to HSAs.
+Check with the state tax agency where you live to see if your state provides tax-advantaged treatment to HSAs.

 A health savings account offers triple tax savings and can be extremely beneficial to individuals enrolled in HDHPs.
 The funds kept in these accounts can defray the costs of HSA eligible expenses which fall outside the health insurance coverage.